-If you want to go full force, as an advanced student, you need heavier-duty gear, mostly in terms of impact-resistant gloves, forearms guards, shin guards, and better overall armor coverage.
+If you want to go full force, as an advanced student, you need heavier-duty gear, mostly in terms of impact-resistant gloves, forearm guards, shin guards, and better overall armor coverage.
 This is not necessarily common in the HEMA landscape for most HEMA athletes, but as you progress towards competitions and events you might head down this path.

 Do I Need To Be Fit To Start HEMA?

-It is a significant help to be somewhat fit when you start HEMA, but it isn’t necessary in order to get started.
+It is a significant help to be fit when you start HEMA, but it isn’t necessary in order to get started.
 Some level of physical fitness will allow you to train for longer, but simply training and moving around in a HEMA training context will get you the fitness you need to train HEMA.

 Building at least a small baseline of strength and cardiovascular fitness over a few weeks can help you transition into training HEMA if you want to have a smoother start or if you have issues with self-confidence when trying new physical hobbies.
 This is totally understandable but is not something that is required before you start training at most HEMA clubs.